 - 1/2 cup Chicken Broth

-Pound each Chicken Breast to 1/2-inch thickness by placing on a cutting board and covering with plastic wrap.
+- Pound each chicken breast to 1/2-inch thickness by placing them on a cutting board and covering it with plastic wrap or place it in a ziptop bag.
 Use a rolling pin to pound the thickest side down.
-Season both sides with Salt and Pepper.
+Season both sides with salt and pepper.

-Add the remaining Milk, and Chicken Broth, making sure to scrape any browned bits from the bottom of the skillet.
+- Add the remaining milk and chicken broth, making sure to scrape any browned bits from the bottom of the skillet.
 Bring to a boil and reduce heat to a simmer until the sauce has thickened, about 5 minutes.
-Stir in the Lemon Juice and add the chicken back to the skillet.
-Layer the sliced Lemons on top and garnish with Parsley.
+Stir in the lemon juice and add the chicken back to the skillet.
+Layer the sliced lemons on top.